Imitative Planning using Conditional Normalizing Flow: Method

 \section{Method}

 An overview of our model architecture for FlowPlan can be found in Figure \ref{fig:architecture}.
 Raw sensor data (LiDAR, Cameras, Radars) and HD map data is processed by a backbone network, to construct an internal feature representation.
 Actor detections and future predictions are generated from the output of backbone network using separate deep networks, described in section \ref{section:scene_conditioning}.
-The detections, predictions, and HD maps are used by the trajectory planner costing functions which provide the probability density for each control trajectory in section \ref{section:traj_planner}.
-A $\sigma$VAE is used to learn a reduced dimensional latent space of the trajectory control samples from expert demonstrations, described in section \ref{section:vae}.
+The detections, predictions and HD maps are used by the whitebox costing module to provide the cost for each trajectory and is described in section \ref{section:traj_planner}.
+A $\sigma$VAE is used to learn a reduced dimensional latent space of the trajectory control samples from expert human demonstrations, described in section \ref{section:vae}.
 Our flow network works in parallel to the detector head and also consumes the output of backbone network as a scene conditioner.
-An autoregressive flow conditioned on the scene, generates trajectory samples in a latent space, described in section \ref{section:flow_model}.
-The flow module is trained to minimize the loss function defined in section \ref{section:loss}.
+An autoregressive flow conditioned on the scene, generates trajectory samples in a latent space, described in section \ref{section:sampling_policy}.
+The flow module is trained to minimize the loss function defined in section \ref{section:sampling_policy}.